vaibhavimukadam/BussinessForecasting-WalmartSaleAnalysis/README.md

 #BussinessForecasting-WalmartSaleAnalysis

 I am currently pursuing my masters in IT and Analytics at Rutgers.
 I am forecasting Walmart sales data for 45 stores on a weekly basis.

 We will implementing time series on the date feature in format YYYY-MM-DD.
 The data set comes from Kaggle and is available at this [link|https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data].
 This forecast will attempt to help alleviate issues related to inventory and sales during holidays and other events that effect inventory and sales.
 We will use a combination of forecasting accuracy methods including but not limited to MAPE, MSE, RMSE.

-We will also be forecasting 10 data points from the future where the actual data is not available.
+We are looking at the year forecast to consider the seasonality of the data.

 Team Members -
   - Aditya Pai: https://github.com/adityapai2